darcyclarke/Detect.js/README.md

 Creating a Custom Build
 -----------

-Creating a custom build of the regex profiles will help reduce file size and is strongly promoted.
+Creating a custom build of the regex profiles will help reduce file size and is strongly recommended.
 The default `detect.js` and `detect.min.js` files include **all** regex profiles and is therefor much larger then, I'm sure, your needs.

 1. Install **Node.js**: https://github.com/joyent/node/wiki/Installation
 2. Edit  `build/config.js` with you're preferred **oss**, **devices** and **browsers**